Diamond is an allotrope of carbon in its purest crystalline form

-The word ‘diamond’ comes from the Greek word ‘adamas’, meaning invincible or indestructible.
+The word ‘diamond’ comes from the Greek word ‘adamas’, meaning invincible or unbreakable

-‘Cut’ determines a diamond’s brilliance and fire, and is considered to be the stone’s most important but least understood characteristic.
+‘Cut’ determines a diamond’s brilliance and fire, and is considered to be its most important but least understood characteristic

 Diamonds are the oldest thing you will ever touch.
 Nothing else comes close!